 as well as a dozen solar panels on his roof.
 During some months, these generated more

 Listen to an Interview with ERP (57 minutes)

 Click here to watch Quicktime movie of Bison running (80 megs).

 Herd Bull Lucifer in 2003 Lucifer in 1994

-Lucifer stands a full 6 feet tall at the shoulder and
+Lucifer stood a full 6 feet tall at the shoulder and

 Geneva and Old Cow with newborn calves.